shreyash130/Influencer-Campaign-ROI-Dashboard/readme.md

 Top Influencers/Personas: Instantly see who’s best (or worst) for your KPIs.

-Post Engagement: Compare reach, likes, comments across campaigns and platforms.
+Post Engagement: Compare reach, likes, and comments across campaigns and platforms.

 Downloadable Reports: Export detailed dashboards as CSV or PDF.

 Documentation & Storytelling
-Each section explains and visualizes results for easy business interpretation.
+Each section explains and visualises results for easy business interpretation.

 Exports and visual leaderboards enable clear communication with stakeholders.